PostHog/posthog.com/contents/tutorials/product-data-in-new-tab.md

 Keeping product analytics top of mind keeps you focused on what matters to your product and customers.
 It reminds you about the state of the product, and what you need to do to improve it.

-When you spend lots of time on the computer, one of the areas you see the most is the new tab page in your browser.
+When you spend lots of time on a computer, one of the areas you see the most is the new tab page in your browser.
 There are many extensions for changing and customizing the new tab page, but one of the most popular (and one of our favorites) is [Momentum Dash](https://momentumdash.com/).
-It transforms the new tab into “a focused, productive, and inspiring dashboard.”
+It transforms the new tab into a focused, productive, and inspiring dashboard.

 In this tutorial, we’re going add key product data from PostHog into Momentum Dash’s new tab dashboard.
 We’ll show you how to format the API request that Momentum Dash uses to get the information from PostHog.
 To do this, you need a PostHog instance and a [Momentum Dash Plus](https://momentumdash.com/plus) account.

 ## Getting the information for the API request in PostHog

 To get our PostHog data into Momentum Dash, we need to format an API request that “gets” that metric.
 Momentum Dash makes this API request every time you open a new tab to fill in the key metric information.
-We are going to need 3 pieces of information from PostHog to create an API request.
+We are going to need three pieces of information from PostHog to create an API request.

 ### 1. A personal (or project) key